TerraSAR-X

-TerraSAR-X, an imaging radar Earth observation satellite, is a joint venture being carried out under a public-private-partnership between the German Aerospace Center (DLR) and EADS Astrium.
+TerraSAR-X is an imaging radar Earth observation satellite, a joint venture being carried out under a public-private-partnership between the German Aerospace Center (DLR) and EADS Astrium.
 The exclusive commercial exploitation rights are held by the geo-information service provider Astrium.
 TerraSAR-X was launched on 15 June 2007 and has been in operational service since January 2008.
 With its twin satellite TanDEM-X, launched 21 June 2010, TerraSAR-X acquires the data basis for the WorldDEM, the worldwide and homogeneous DEM available from 2014.

 Satellite and mission

-With its phased array synthetic aperture radar (SAR) antenna (X-band wavelength 31 mm, frequency 9.6 GHz), TerraSAR-X provides radar images of the entire planet from an Earth polar orbit of 514 km altitude.
+Using a phased array synthetic aperture radar (SAR) antenna (X-band wavelength 31mm, frequency 9.65 GHz), TerraSAR-X provides radar images of the entire planet from an Earth polar orbit of 514km altitude.
 This is selected so that the satellite follows a Sun-synchronous orbit.
-This specific orbit means that the satellite moves along the Day-Night boundary of the Earth and allows it to present the same face to the Sun: thus, providing the best solar incidence angles to its solar cells for power.
-TerraSAR-X is designed to carry out its task for five years, independent of weather conditions and illumination, and provides radar images with a resolution of up to 1m.
+This specific orbit means that the satellite moves along the day–night boundary of the Earth and allows it to present the same face to the Sun, thus providing the best solar incidence angles to its solar cells for power.
+TerraSAR-X was designed to carry out its task for five years, independent of weather conditions and illumination, and provides radar images with a resolution of up to 1 m.